-The Finite Element Method (FEM) \cite{braess2007finite} is an advantageous method for modelling the head and its electromagnetic fields since it enables both surface- and volumetric-based mesh adaptation.
-FE mesh generation for the human head poses a challenging mathematical modelling task as the head includes various internal layers with their own complex and geometrical properties.
-Well-known heuristic FE mesh generators such as TetGen \cite{hang2015tetgen}, Netgen \cite{schoberl1997netgen} and Gmsh \cite{geuzaine2009gmsh} principally aim at reconstructing non-intersecting surfaces and, consequently, might not be applicable for a complex brain geometry in their standard form.
-Thus, to obtain high-quality FE mesh, a tailored solution devoted to the brain and head structure is needed.
-Earlier solutions for optimized FE mesh generation include, for example, SimBio-Vgrid \footnote{\url{http://vgrid.simbio.de}} which has been extensively applied in FEM-based EEG studies \cite{dannhauer2011modeling,antonakakis2019effect}, and coupling the TetGen mesh generator with other tools such as the implementation in Matlab's iso2mesh toolbox \cite{fang2009tetrahedral}.
-With this study, we aim to provide an effective and automated alternative to perform a complete FE meshing process for an arbitrary number of cortical and sub-cortical compartments without the need of mesh pre-processing or combining different tools, such as in the recent study \cite{piastra2021comprehensive}.
-To accomplish this task, our approach incorporates advanced features such as FE meshing of a complete head segmentation found by FreeSurfer Software Suite \cite{freesurfer}, robustness with respect to intersecting surfaces, and a time-effective Graphic Processing Unit (GPU) accelerated recursive labeling process.
+The Finite Element Method (FEM) \cite{braess2007finite} is an advantageous method for modeling the head and its electromagnetic fields since it enables both surfaces- and volumetric-based mesh adaptations.
+FE mesh generation for the human head poses a challenging mathematical modeling task as the head includes various internal layers with complex geometrical properties.
+Well-known heuristic FE mesh generators, such as TetGen \cite{hang2015tetgen}, Netgen \cite{schoberl1997netgen}, and Gmsh \cite{geuzaine2009gmsh}, primarily aim at reconstructing non-intersecting surfaces.
+However, these generators might not deem applicable for reconstructing complex brain geometry in their standard form.
+Therefore, a tailored generator is required to produce high-quality brain and head FE mesh.
+Earlier solutions for optimized FE mesh generation include, e.g., SimBio-Vgrid \footnote{\url{http://vgrid.simbio.de}}, extensively applied in FEM-based EEG studies \cite{dannhauer2011modeling, antonakakis2019effect}, and coupling the TetGen mesh generator with other tools such as the implementation in Matlab's iso2mesh toolbox \cite{fang2009tetrahedral}.
+Through this study, we aim to provide an effective and automated alternative to perform a complete FE meshing process for an arbitrary number of cortical and sub-cortical compartments without the need for mesh pre-processing or combining different tools, such as in the recent study \cite{piastra2021comprehensive}.
+Our approach incorporates advanced features such as FE meshing of a complete head segmentation found by FreeSurfer Software Suite \cite{freesurfer}, robustness for intersecting surfaces, and a time-effective Graphic Processing Unit (GPU) accelerated recursive labeling process.